awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

-# Migrating to Amazon OpenSearch Service<a name="migration"></a>
+# Tutorial: Migrating to Amazon OpenSearch Service<a name="migration"></a>

-Index snapshots are a popular way to migrate from a self\-managed OpenSearch cluster to Amazon OpenSearch Service\.
+Index snapshots are a popular way to migrate from a self\-managed OpenSearch or legacy Elasticsearch cluster to Amazon OpenSearch Service\.
 Broadly, the process consists of the following steps:

 1. Take a snapshot of the existing cluster, and upload the snapshot to an Amazon S3 bucket\.